monkin/glissade/README.md

 To make it work, you need to enable the corresponding feature.

 The lib contains two main types: `Animation` and `Inertial`.
 * `Animation` contains `Keyframes` and can be used in cases when we know start, end, and in between points.
+It's similar to [CSS animations/keyframes](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animations/Using_CSS_animations).
 * `Inertial` can be used to make an object smoothly follow a target value.
+It's similar to [CSS transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_transitions/Using_CSS_transitions).
   For example, a particle following a cursor.
 Background color changing smoothly on theme change.

 It also contains a set of easing functions to make animations more natural.
 See the `Easing` enum for more details.

+To make code mo general, the library contains `Animated` trait which is implemented for both `Animation` and `Inertial`.
+To make it easier to work with both animated/static values, the library provides `Stationary` trait which works as always finished animation which doesn't change the value.
+By default, it's implemented for all primitive types like numbers or strings.

 Most of the methods receive time as a parameter to allow testing without mocks, and have a consistent behavior during a single animation frame.
 It's expected that time is received, for example,